h9lk/mastercomfig/docs/customization/launch_options.md

     * **-console** : displays console on startup
     * **-nostartupsound** : disables game music on main menu
     * **-no_texture_stream** : disables texture streaming.
 Useful if you are on a powerful system with fast texture access and not under video memory pressure.
     * **-autoconfig** : resets graphics quality to recommended for your hardware.
-Useful with the None Preset.
+Useful with the Custom Preset.
 Remove after first launch.
     * **-audiolanguage english** : Forces the game voiceline audio to English.
 This can be useful for when you use a different game language but would like the English audio.
     * **-displayindex x** : uses the monitor at the specified display index. starts at `1`. `0` is the primary display (and the default)
     * **-snd_openal** : uses OpenAL instead of Mac Audio Queue, which can reduce latency and provide improved audio effects. :warning: **Experimental** as it is unsupported by Valve